TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

+New for r186
+Fixed: Profiles with loadOnACCStart not applying - thanks pk5547 for the report
+Fixed: Broken defaults/example profile - thanks pk5547 for the report

 New for r185
 NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.